Cold email mistakes to avoid if you wanna get more replies

 • they mentioned common ground with the prospect as it can reveal potential topics for the meeting

 To wrap up, cold outreach should never be about selling your product or service.
-Focusing on relationship building won’t only help you learn more about your target audience, but also close a deal and grow your revenue.
+Focusing on relationship building won’t only help you learn more about your target audience but also close a deal and grow your revenue.

 #4 Not focusing on the specific pain point